MananGandhi1810/FluxGate/README.md

 # HackThisFall 2024

 Team FooBar's submission for [HackThisFall](https://hackathon.hackthisfall.tech/virtual/) 2024.
 This is a self hostable deployment platform.
-Automatically builds Docker images from code on GitHub.
+Automatically builds Docker images from code on GitHub and deploys it.

 ## Technologies Used